Universal shot-noise limit for quantum metrology with local Hamiltonians

-which reduces to the TFI model as $\alpha\to\infty.$ For $\alpha=0$, this model corresponds to the Lipkin-Meshkov-Glick model~\citep{lipkin1965validity}.
-In this long-range model, the breakdown of exponential decay in connected correlation function Eq.\,(\ref{eq:correlation-LR-bound}) will result in the failure of bound presented in (\ref{eq:Gamma-LR-bound}).
+which reduces to the TFI model as $\alpha\!\to\!\infty.$ For $\alpha\!=\!0$, this model corresponds to the Lipkin-Meshkov-Glick model\,\citep{lipkin1965validity}.
+In this long-range model, the breakdown of exponential decay in connected correlation function Eq.\,(\ref{eq:correlation-LR-bound}) will result in the failure of the bound presented in\,(\ref{eq:Gamma-LR-bound}).
 Consequently, we expect that for small $\alpha$ where the long-range interactions decay sufficiently slowly, it is possible to surpass the SNL with separable initial states.
-As depicted in Fig.~\ref{fig:chaoticIsing-LRI}(g-h), we have identified specific instances of this scenario.
+As depicted in Figs.\,\ref{fig:chaoticIsing-LRI}(g) and\,\ref{fig:chaoticIsing-LRI}(h), we have identified specific instances of this scenario.

 \textit{Conclusion and outlook}.\textit{---}In conclusion, we have derived a universal bound on the growth of the QFI under arbitrary dynamics and initial states.
-We apply our bound to the case of separable initial states or the non-degenerate ground state of a gapped and local sensing Hamiltonian.
-We prove that with these particular set of initial states, the QFI cannot surpass the SNL, as we have explicitly demonstrated with TFI and CI models.
-This indicates that either initial entanglement or long-range interactions are essential resource to bring the advantage of quantumness, as we have demonstrated with the LRI.
+We apply our bound to the case of separable initial states or the nondegenerate ground state of a gapped and local sensing Hamiltonian.
+We prove that with these particular initial states, the QFI cannot surpass the SNL, as we have explicitly demonstrated with TFI and CI models.
+Our results give an important guideline for many-body sensing: either initial entanglement or long-range interactions are essential resources to achieve quantum advantage in many-body quantum sensing, as demonstrated in the LRI model.
+Our results shed light on various aspects of the interplay between many-body physics, quantum control theory, quantum chaos, operator growth, and information scrambling.
+We leave these studies for future exploration.

-These findings suggest an intriguing connection between operator growth and the growth of the QFI.
-As such, our results shed light on many aspects on the interplay between many-body physics, quantum control theory, and information scrambling and open the door to investigate many intricate questions, such as driven many-body sensing, the optimal control metrology over a restricted set of initial states, the connection between the growth of the QFI and the measures characterizing quantum chaos and operator complexity.
-We leave these studies for the future.

-\textit{Acknowledgement}. \textit{---}We thank Adolfo del Campo for useful comments on the manuscript.
-It is a pleasure to acknowledge discussions with Federcio Balducci and Xingze Qiu.
-XWG was supported by the NSFC key grant No. ~12134015, the NSFC grant No. ~12121004, and partially supported by the Innovation Program for Quantum Science and Technology~2021ZD0302000.
-JY was funded by the Wallenberg Initiative on Networks and Quantum Information (WINQ) and would like to thank Hui Zhai for the hospitality to host his long-term visit at the Institute of Advanced Study in Tsinghua University, during which this work was completed.